Codeception/Codeception/docs/05-FunctionalTests.md

 Take a look at the complete reference for module you are using.
 Most of its methods are common for all modules but some of them are unique.

-Also you can access framework globals inside a test or access Depenency Injection containers inside `FunctionalHelper` class.
+Also you can access framework globals inside a test or access Dependency Injection containers inside `FunctionalHelper` class.

 ```php
 <?php